dapr/proposals/20240921-CIRS-release-process.md

 ```

 The version should be specified as MAJOR.MINOR e.g. 1.15
+A full semantic version can be provided as an override.

 The app will confirm whether there is an existing release, if so will provide
 a patch release.
 If it is a RC release, it will increment the RC version unless